 2. Reimbursement rates shall be established by the Board of Directors.

 XVI.
-Alumni Director
+Alumni Representative

-A. The Director of Alumni relations shall be responsible for the development of an active professional/alumni division for the Business Professionals of America, Minnesota Association, College Division.
+A. The Alumni Representative shall be responsible for the development of an active professional/alumni division for the Business Professionals of America, Minnesota Association, College Division.

-B. The Director of Alumni relations of Business Professionals of America, Minnesota Association, College Division, shall work with the Executive Director and the Board.
+B. The Alumni Representative of Business Professionals of America, Minnesota Association, College Division, shall work with the Executive Director and the Board.

 C. Principal Duties: